Battery nomenclature: History of the ANSI standard

 Standardization of batteries in the United States started in 1919, when the US National Bureau of Standards published recommended test procedures and standard dimensions of cells.
 American standards were revised several times during the following decades, as new sizes of cells were introduced and new chemistry developed, including chloride, alkaline, mercury and rechargeable types.

 The first American Standards Association (predecessor to ANSI) standard C18 appeared in 1928.
 It listed cell sizes using a letter code, roughly in order of size from smallest (A) to larger types.
 The only numerical designation was the 6-inch tall "No. 6" cell.
+The older "No. 1" through "No. 5" batteries were discontinued, each being 1 to 5 inches high respectively, although the similarly sized Burgess No. 1 (C cell) and No. 2 (D cell) were still produced under that name through the 1950s.
+Eventually, the No. 6 was phased out by the 1970s and slowly replaced with the 6-volt four-cell battery.
 The 1934 edition of the C18 standard expanded the nomenclature system to include series and parallel arrays of cells.
 In 1954, mercury batteries were included in the standard.
 The 1959 edition identified types suitable for use with transistor radios.
 In 1967, NEMA took over responsibility for development from the National Bureau of Standards.
 The 12th edition of C18 began to be harmonized with the IEC standard.
 Rechargeable batteries were introduced in the C18 standard in 1984, and lithium types were standardized in 1991.